Kamakshaiah/data-center-simulator/README.md

 # data-center-simulator

-A very simple Python script which is useful to demonstrate
+A very simple Python script which is useful for demonstrating

 1. data center simulation (racks, devices, blocks )
 2. data simulation (support only GBs)